olton/Metro-UI-CSS/README.md

 ### Thanks
 Thanks to all.
 Special thanks to all those who financially supported the project.

+### Credits
+You can read about credits [here](CREDITS.md)

+---

-2012-2020 © Copyright.
-Serhii Pimenov.
+2012-2020 © Copyright by Serhii Pimenov.
 All Rights Reserved.
 Created by Serhii Pimenov.